Syd (singer)

-Sydney Loren Bennett (born April 23, 1992), known professionally as Syd (formerly Syd tha Kyd), is an American musician and singer from Los Angeles, California.
-She initially gained recognition as a member of the alternative hip hop collective Odd Future, and went on to found her own band The Internet, in 2011.
-Bennett released her 2017 debut solo album Fin, followed by the EP Always Never Home.
+Sydney Loren Bennett (born April 23, 1992), known professionally as Syd (formerly Syd tha Kyd), is an American singer and songwriter.
+She initially gained recognition as a member of the alternative hip hop collective Odd Future, and went on to co-found the band The Internet in 2011.
+In 2017, Bennett released her debut solo album Fin, followed by the EP Always Never Home.
 She released her second album, Broken Hearts Club, in 2022.

-Personal life
+Early life

 Growing up in a musical family influenced Bennett's interest in music.
 Her mother once aspired to be a DJ and her uncle is Mikey Bennett, an internationally popular reggae producer and studio owner from Jamaica.
 As she explained, "I began wishing I could take credit for some of my favorite songs.
 That was when I started to make my own – I only began singing on my own songs when I really started writing."
 When Bennett was 14, she built a small music studio in her home and worked on sound engineering before getting into production.
+Her brother is Travis "Taco" Bennett.

 For the first half of her high school years, Syd attended Palisades Charter High School.
 She felt left out and had few friends at Palisades and moved to the Hamilton Music Academy, which she considered a more open-minded school.